 Now the Smart Watch of Apple Going To Have Long 45-Day repay Duration Tied to Heart Health Characteristics.

-Apple Watch buyers will be given a prolonged return duration if they choose to return their wearable for reasons related to upcoming heart health features.
+Apple Watch buyers will be given a prolonged return duration for the Smart Watch of Apple if they choose to return their wearable for reasons related to upcoming heart health features.